The Free MARKet (previously the Food Pantry) welcomes Shoppers!

 In 2022 Alone:

 How to get started with our food support programs:

 Individuals may stop by the food pantry at 262 North Main Street Lambertville, NJ.
 No appointment is necessary.
 An Intake Form is completed during the first visit, and then once again each year.
 Once the Intake Form is completed, clients are welcome to shop at the pantry, schedule delivery through the mobile food pantry, or arrange for lunches for their children.

-How the food pantry works:
+How the free MARKet works:

 Shoppers choose from a selection of healthy foods, toiletries, household supplies, pet supplies, and baby needs.
 Volunteers are on hand to fulfill orders and make sure everyone finds what they need.
 Orders are also prepared in advance for caseworkers who want to pick up for housebound clients.

 - Meat, fish & poultry (frozen & canned)

 - Brown and white rice

 - Snack foods & beverages